The following editorial was written by licensed psychologist, Ricard Magnusson (MSc in Psychology, University of Umeå).

 Our mind often has a hard time operating outside of the box, as learning by experience is all about doing what worked the last time.
 So how do we break out of the box?

-5 Effective Tactics to Overcome Writer’s Block
+5 Effective Tactics to Overcome Musician’s Block

 1. The Eno & Schmidt Approach: Oblique Strategies

-Music producer Brian Eno and painter Peter Schmidt came up with a particularly creative way of helping themselves out of creative blocks with their tool called Oblique Strategies.
-It contains a set of over 100 cards with questions and statements that aid in finding new approaches to creative problems.
+Music producer Brian Eno and painter Peter Schmidt came up with a particularly creative way of helping themselves out of creative blocks with their tool called

 2. The David Bowie Approach: The “Cut-Up” Technique